Skip to Content

 That is exactly why growing your own hanging baskets from seed is the perfect answer!
 We absolutely love starting our own seeds because it opens up our flower growing to so many unique possibilities.

-In fact, all you need are a few grow trays, a couple of fluorescent (or LED) shop lights, a good seed starting mix, and seeds!
+So what do you need to start hanging baskets from seed?
+The good news is that it requires very little in the way of special equipment.
+Actually, all you need are a few grow trays, a couple of fluorescent (or LED) shop lights, a good seed starting mix, and seeds!

 We like to start our flower seeds in regular seed trays with the exact same method we use when planting our vegetable seedlings.
-See: How To Start Seeds Indoors

 The key to growing big, beautiful baskets is to use enough plants that it will fill the space – but not so many that it will crowd out the soil too early in the growing season.